sftcd/cs2014/assignments/assignment3/README.md

 The basic idea is similar to, but a lot simpler than, the bitcoin idea of mining ["difficulty"](https://en.bitcoin.it/wiki/Difficulty).
-We require that each "CS2014 coin" includes the inputs to a SHA256 hash whose output value has a selected number of the low order (rightmost) bits with zero values.
+We require that each "CS2014 coin" be unique and include the inputs to a SHA256 hash whose output value has a selected number of the low order (rightmost) bits with zero values.
 Since the output of a hash funcion like SHA256 is essentially random, one has to try many times before one sees such an output, and the longer the run of zeros required,